zhongzhou1/dPantherAzureTranslate/README.md

 8. In the search box, type RestSharp to install the latest stable version.
 9. From the menu bar, select Build > Configuration Manager.
 10. In the Active solution platform frop-down box, select New.
-11. In the Type or select the new platform frop-down box:  *If you are runing 64-bit Windows, select x64.  *If you are running 32-bit Windows, select x86
+11. In the Type or select the new platform frop-down box:
+  **If you are runing 64-bit Windows, select x64.
+  **If you are running 32-bit Windows, select x86.

 #### PyCharm
 1. At the upper-left corner of PyCharm, click "file" and choose “settings”.